scythemenace/CS1XC3/README.md

 ---

-## Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests for corrections or improvements.

----

 ## License
 This repository is part of the COMPSCI 1XC3 coursework.
-Redistribution or use of this material outside the intended course context is prohibited.

 ---